awsdocs/amazon-redshift-developer-guide/doc_source/merge-specify-a-column-list.md

    where stage.primarykey = target.primarykey;
    ```

 1. Insert the remaining rows from the staging table\.
-Use the same column list in the VALUES clause that you used in the UPDATE statement in step two\.
+Use the same column list in the VALUES clause that you used in the UPDATE statement in step three\.

    ```
    insert into target
-   (select col1, col2, 'expression')
+   select col1, col2, 'expression'
    from stage;

    end transaction;